Papaver cambricum L.

 Bloom Time: From mid-spring through fall

-Papaver cambricum is an attractive, perennial, flowering plant up to 1.5 feet (45 cm) tall, with numerous silky, lemon yellow flowers, up to 1.5 inches (3.8 cm) across.
+Papaver cambricum is an attractive perennial plant, up to 1.5 feet (45 cm) tall, with numerous silky, lemon yellow flowers that are up to 1.5 inches (3.8 cm) in diameter.
 The flowers are borne in abundance on branched stems from mid-spring through fall.
 They are up to 1.5 inches (3.8 cm) in diameter.

 How to Grow and Care